Disclosure: The Liva Z Plus is provided by ECS

 The casing is plastic with the top having a combination of glossy and sand-finish rounded designs.
 The base is matte finish with ringed feet and two mounts to screw in the VESA mount.
 You can easily dismantle the unit by removing the screws.

-Compared to mini PCs, taking the PCB out of this shell is very easy, giving the best possible access for self-maintenance.
-The sub components are towards the base, giving access to the upgradable SO-DIMM DDR4 RAM slots thereby providing support up to 32GB, a 2242 M.2 drive and a wireless adapter underneath it.
-You’ll also notice two connectors labeled SATA and LPC.
+Compared to mini-PCs, taking the PCB out of this shell is very easy, giving the best possible access for self-maintenance.
+The subcomponents are towards the base, giving access to the upgradable SO-DIMM DDR4 RAM slots thereby providing support up to 32GB, a 2242 M.2 drive and a wireless adapter underneath it.
+You’ll also notice two connectors labelled SATA and LPC.

 The opposite section is where the CPU and its sub-components are placed.